davidamichelson/DIV6700/schedule.md

 ### Monday, November 11: Lecture on 5 Crises for Global Christianites
 *Primary Sources*

 - Watson, Nicholas and Jacqueline.
 Jenkins, eds. *The Writings of Julian of Norwich: A Vision Showed to a Devout Woman and A Revelation of Love*.
 University Park, Pa: Pennsylvania State University Press, 2006. *(VLC)* Please read sections 2-4 of "A Vision Showed to a Devout Woman" found on pages 64-71.
 The Middle English may be a bit rough but use the footnotes/commentary and you will get the gist of it.

-This reading will not be part of your florilegium, but do come prepared to discuss its themes of suffering and divine love in section.
+**You do not need to write an *accesus* for this reading nor use it in your *florilegium*, but do come prepared to discuss its themes of suffering and divine love in section.
-
+**

 *Secondary Sources*